Guardian Portal

 1. Official RSVP System

 The in-game calendar is the official system for scheduling guild events and tracking RSVPs.
+Use it to check what's coming up, mark whether you're in, and keep your availability current.

 2. RSVP Standard